Support This Website! Shop Here!

 • Blessed Dorothy of Montau was married in a "tortuous" marriage with a "pious" man, had nine children, eight died.
 Her last, Gertrude, born March 1380 alone survived.
 When Dorothy's husband died in 1390, she gave her ten-year old daughter to a convent.
 By May 1393, she was a cloistered recluse.
 Her canonization said she "persevered in marriage."
 Can anyone recall living the graces of any other sacrament described as "persevered in sacrament X"?
 She was beatified by Pope Pius VI in 1967.

-• When Frederick Ozanam died, a cardinal remarked to Pope Pius IX on what a shame it was that a man as holy as Ozanam should have fallen into the trap of marriage.
+• Yet, when Frederick Ozanam died, a cardinal remarked to Pope Pius IX on what a shame it was that a man as holy as Ozanam should have fallen into the trap of marriage.
 The Pope replied, "Oh, I did not realize that our Lord established six sacraments and one trap."

 The Eastern Orthodox are no better.
 Consider, for instance, the Orthodox saint, Mary of Paris, considered one of the greatest saints of the 20th century.
 She was married twice, her son Yura being born in Tbilisi in 1920.
 Her bishop encouraged her to take vows as a nun, something she did only with the assurance that she would not have to live in a monastery, secluded from the world.
 In 1932, with her husband Daniel Skobtov's permission, an ecclesiastical divorce was granted, and she took monastic vows.
 That makes her son 11 or 12 years old at the time she took monastic vows, so she's no different than Blessed Mary of the Incarnation.